bawkee/RxExt/README.md

 - ThrottleBuffer
 - Throttle with interval selector
 - StartWith that works correctly™ with enumerables
-- RetryWhile a RetryWhen with a twist
+- RetryWhile, a RetryWhen with a twist
 - OnSubscribed lets you do things when subscribed
 - EnsureAction makes sure an action is done no matter what
 - WhereNotNull
+- As which applies c# type testing as operator
+-